jthoma/code-collection/README.md

 ## gTerm

 gterm - a console app in php to learn and test Travelport Galileo GDS Terminal Commands [demo on YouTube](https://youtu.be/30wohPsWBa4)

+##typescript express api stub generator

+Not sure if I have been trying to re-invent the wheel.
+But a specific structure wireframe for any api if supplied as commandline would build a basic starter with routers and controllers along with the required module references in package.json. that means an MVP starter for any api can be built under 5 minutes, and expanding with business logic is the customizations which can be done within the functional methods.
+Generated code has enough comments to explain what to do where.
+This heavily depends on the templates and requires nodejs v16.20.0 as of now.